EUGENE M. MCCARTHY, PHD

 An account of the death of Pliny the Elder is given in a letter from his nephew, Pliny the Younger, to the historian Tacitus.
-The following is the relevant passage (translated from Letter 6.16):
+The following is the relevant passage (from Letter 6.16, translated by E. M. McCarthy):

 A cloud — it was unclear, at that distance, which mountain emitted it, although it was later found to be Mount Vesuvius — was ascending to the heavens.
 I can give no better description of it than by likening it to a pine tree.
 For it shot up to a tremendous height like a tree trunk and then spread out at its summit into branches, which arose, I suppose, either by the decreasing speed as it shot upwards, or by the weight of the cloud pressing back upon itself.
 At times it was bright, at others, dark and mottled, depending on the density of the earth and cinders within it.